 Beetroot Health Benefits

 Beetroot is often referred to as a superfood.
-It is packed with antioxidants, vitamins, minerals and fibre, and is low in fat too.
+It is packed with essential nutrients such as antioxidants, vitamins, minerals and fibre, and is low in fat too.
 They are especially good for people with prediabetes or diabetes.
 So, for me, as a prediabetic, beetroot hummus has become a favourite on our weekly menu and for special occasions.

 Christmas, Easter and other special gatherings are the perfect days to serve this lovely pink appetizer.